wijerasa/HCS7806_09_18_2015/README.md

 1. *Introduction to iPlant Atmosphere*
 2. *Introduction to Terminal*
-3. *Doing down stream analysis in terminal*
+3. *Doing down stream analysis in the Terminal*

 Contents
 -------